-“Oh ****!”
+“Oh crap!”
 I cried, as S went crashing to the ground in a crumpled heap, a rising cloud of dust blocking my visibility as I skidded my bike to a crunching halt.

 Perhaps under different circumstances the crash could have derailed the day’s activities.
 But for S there was no question of turning back.
 The verdant landscape of Yangshuo County was just too damn beautiful to let anything spoil this perfect day.
-So we got back on our bicycles and continued through the dreamy countryside, the winding pathway taking us through sparkling green paddy fields, the afternoon sky dominated by Yangshuo’s signature karst-studded peaks, a piercing collection of multi-shaped limestone pinnacles that truly have to be seen in person to be believed.
+So we got back on our bicycles and continued through the dreamy countryside, the winding pathway taking us through a series of sparkling green paddy fields.
+The afternoon sky was dominated by Yangshuo’s signature karst-studded peaks, a piercing collection of multi-shaped limestone pinnacles that truly have to be seen in person to be believed.
 We’d had so many amazing travel experiences during our year in China, but it felt like this place was going all out for first prize.

-The market was massive, comprising of three covered halls and over two hundred vendors.
+The market was massive, comprised of three covered halls and over two hundred vendors.
 Jane expertly marched us around to grab what we needed, giving tips on how to get the juiciest peppers and choice beef cuts.
-I spotted some wacky stuff as we went, from funky multi-coloured cobs of corn and shiny white rolls of sticky tofu rice to a stall exclusively selling large flappy pigs ears, a dark brown mound of mushroom-like things that made my stomach turn.
+I spotted some wacky stuff as we went, from funky, multi-coloured cobs of corn and shiny white rolls of sticky tofu rice to a stall exclusively selling large flappy pig’s ears, a dark brown mound of mushroom-like things that made my stomach turn.

-Much to my relief the peppers dish was comparatively easy, as we used the same stuffing mix from the eggplant recipe.
+Much to my relief the pepper dish was comparatively easy as we used the same stuffing mix from the eggplant recipe.
 Once again it seemed we’d made a ridiculous amount of food and I could only conclude that Jane’s family were going to be very well fed for the next few nights.

-For the grand finale, the sizzling beef dish also required a very fine cutting process, which Jane assured us was key to ensuring its great taste.
-With the beef cut (badly in my case), we set to work adding salt, oil, rice wine, corn starch, egg white and meat tenderiser; before leaving it all to soak for ten minutes while we chilled by the balcony watching the gloomy sight of people filing in and out of McDonalds.
-Back at our workstations, we wok-fried the mix until Jane assured us the meat was “80% cooked” and therefore ready to be removed.
+For the grand finale the sizzling beef dish also required a very fine cutting process, which Jane assured us was key to ensuring its great taste.
+With the beef cut (badly in my case), we set to work adding salt, oil, rice wine, corn starch, egg white and meat tenderizer, before leaving it all to soak for ten minutes while we chilled by the balcony watching the gloomy sight of people filing in and out of McDonalds.
+Back at our workstations we wok-fried the mix until Jane assured us the meat was “80% cooked” and therefore ready to be removed.
 From there we had to rapidly fry up some ginger, spring onions and red peppers.
 On top of that went water, soy sauce, oyster sauce, salt, sesame oil and the wildcard ingredient of chicken stock.
 It was at this point that the sizzling aspect kicked in!
-Instructing us to heat up an oily iron plate until it started to smoke, Jane then gave us the green light to pour everything in, meat and all!
-It was music to our ears to hear the violent reaction of the dish as it collided with the iron plate.
-It fizzled, hissed, jumped, spat and complained away for about five minutes, until Jane called time and announced our class was over.
+Instructing us to heat up an oily, iron plate until it started to smoke, Jane then gave us the green light to pour everything in, meat and all!
+It was music to our ears to hear the violent reaction of the ingredient as everything collided with the iron plate.
+It fizzled, hissed, jumped, spat and complained away for about five minutes until Jane called time and announced our class was over.

-S and I carried all our plates over to a side balcony overlooking Yangshuo’s main street.
+S and I carried our plates over to a side balcony overlooking Yangshuo’s main street.
 The food was very good and it gave us a great deal of satisfaction to know we’d created it!
-Of course we couldn’t finish it all and I remember feeling ridiculously bloated by the time we both admitted defeat.
+Of course we couldn’t finish it all and I remember feeling ridiculously bloated by the time we both dropped our chopsticks in defeat.

-The last stop in our great Asian experience came in Hong Kong, which felt like a fittingly celebratory end to our twelve-month adventure.
-We were no longer travelling but on holiday, in a place with modern creature comforts and spoken English.
-Our base for the week was the poky Hong Kong Hostel in the Causeway Bay neighbourhood of the island’s northern shore.
+The last stop in our great China experience came in Hong Kong, which felt like a fittingly celebratory end to our twelve-month adventure.
+We were no longer traveling but on holiday, in a place with modern creature comforts and widely-spoken English.
+Our base for the week was the poky Hong Kong Hostel in the Causeway Bay neighborhood of the island’s northern shore.
 It was a glitzy district stuffed with cafes, western restaurants and boutique shops, a place where pretty, stilt-legged women strutted around with rat dogs, invariably armed to the teeth with shopping bags.